 Getting emotional support

 Emotional support for survivors of domestic violence looks different for everyone.
-It can be having someone on the other end of the phone listen while they unload their fears about leaving, or feeling overwhelmed by paperwork and having someone sit with them while they go page by page filling out forms.
+It can be having someone on the other end of the phone listen while unloading their fears about leaving or feeling overwhelmed by paperwork and having someone sit with them while they go page by page filling out forms.
 Or having someone to celebrate with after they finally move into their own apartment.
-DV advocates don’t tell survivors what to do, instead they help survivors talk through their thoughts and emotions so they can make the best decisions for themselves.
+DV advocates don’t tell survivors what to do.
+Instead, they help survivors talk through their thoughts and emotions so they can make the best decisions for themselves.